Can I switch energy supplier if I owe money in the UK?

 Situation What usually happens What to do next

-Credit meter and debt = £500 Switching is often allowed.
-Your existing debt remains with your current supplier and you still need to repay it.
-Compare deals, then contact your supplier to confirm your balance and set/maintain an affordable repayment plan.
+Credit meter, older debt ≤ £500/fuel Switching is normally allowed.
+Your existing debt stays with your current supplier and you still need to repay it.
+Compare deals, then confirm your balance and set/maintain an affordable repayment plan.

-Credit meter and debt > £500 Your supplier may object to the switch until your balance is reduced to £500 or less (or resolved).
+Credit meter, older debt > £500/fuel Your supplier may object until the balance is reduced to £500 or less per fuel (or resolved).
 Ask for a statement, challenge errors, and agree a plan to reduce the balance.
 Then try switching again.

-Prepayment with debt You may be able to switch and transfer the debt using Debt Assignment Protocol (DAP) (eligibility depends on your circumstances and supplier participation).
-Ask your supplier if your meter/debt is eligible for DAP and what the weekly repayment rate would be.
+Prepayment with debt You may be able to switch and transfer up to £500 per fuel using the Debt Assignment Protocol (DAP) (subject to eligibility and supplier participation).
+Ask both suppliers whether your meter/debt is DAP-eligible and what the weekly repayment rate would be.

 Debt caused by a dispute Switching may be paused if your supplier objects; outcomes vary based on the dispute and debt size.
 Keep records, submit meter readings, and escalate if needed.
 Don’t ignore bills while a dispute is open.

-DAP is a process designed to help some prepayment customers switch supplier while still repaying an outstanding balance via top-ups.
-Your new supplier takes on the debt, and repayments continue at an agreed rate.
-If you think DAP could help, it’s worth asking your supplier directly and keeping a note of who you spoke to and when.
+DAP is an industry process that lets eligible prepayment customers switch supplier while still repaying an outstanding balance through their top-ups.
+Your new supplier takes on the debt—up to £500 per fuel—and repayments continue at an agreed weekly rate.
+The transfer has to be agreed by both your old and new supplier, so it’s worth asking each directly and keeping a note of who you spoke to and when.
+If your prepayment debt is above the £500-per-fuel limit, you’ll usually need to reduce it first.

 How to switch energy supplier when you owe money (step-by-step)